Singapore retains top spot as world's most competitive economy

 Economies showing noteworthy year-on-year consistency include Germany (17th), Australia (18th) and India (43rd).
 An eye-catching rebound came for Greece, up to 49th from 58th with government efficiency to thank, IMD said.

-Minister for Trade and Industry Chan Chun Sing, speaking at an Enterprise Singapore event on Tuesday, said it was good to see that Singapore has managed to maintain its top position in overall global competitiveness.
+Minister for Trade and Industry Chan Chun Sing, speaking at an Enterprise Singapore event yesterday, said it was good to see that Singapore has managed to maintain its top position in overall global competitiveness.

-However, he said, the report also shows the challenges Singapore is facing.
+However, he said, the report also shows the challenges the Republic is facing.

 "There are significant changes in the relative rankings in many countries.
-And this just goes to show that we are living in a very polar environment," he said.
+And this just goes to show that we are living in a very volatile environment," he said.

 "We cannot be complacent during the Covid-19 situation," he added.